ml6team/fondant/docs/runners/local.md

         fondant run local <pipeline_ref> --auth-azure
         ```

-    You can also use the `--extra_volumes` argument to mount extra credentials or additional files.
+    You can also use the `--extra-volumes` argument to mount extra credentials or additional files.
     This volumes will be mounted to every component/service of the docker-compose spec.